Online Presentation and Discussion- Friday April 9th, 7pm • Online!

 •A prime lens, or anything with a low aperture, will suit you well for this walk.

-•Feel free to bring snacks and water, and a flashlight will likely help as well.
+•Feel free to bring snacks and water.

 •Bring an extra camera battery and memory cards.